Liqwid-Labs/agora/docs/tech-design/authority-tokens.md

 ![Governance Authority Token UTxO flow diagram](../diagrams/GovernanceAuthorityToken.svg)

-> Peter, 2022-01-24: You should add a link to what conventions you're following for you UTxO flows to the README
+> Peter, 2022-01-24: You should add a link to what conventions you're following for you UTXO flows to the README

 > Peter 2022-01-24: I think I see what's going on here, but it could use some annotations/additional description.
 > Tx1, a.)
 A proposal is closed via Tx1, and the transaction emits a continuing `Proposal` and `Governance` UtXO,